Fornication/Arkays-Commandment/README.md

 - Create a new character like usual
 	- I highly recommend you saving your character preset in the racemenu options if you’re fond of your character.
  	- When you're naming your character, you can press the "Insert" button on your keyboard to randomize your name based on the race and sex you selected.
 - Once done character creating, STOP.
 The MCM automation will occur and this can be prone to act buggy.
-It will probably make your game laggy for a short period of time.
+It will probably make your game lag for a short period of time.
 Let it run until you have no more messages displaying at the top left of your screen.
 Once you've done that...
-	- Open and then close your magic or inventory menu so that Requiem scripts will begin to initialize.
+	- Open and then close your magic or inventory menu so that 3BFTweaks scripts will begin to initialize.
 Accept the dialogue box.
 Wait for another pop-up saying that this process is finished.
 - If you want, go to your powers menu and find the spell "Randomize Word Walls".
 Use the power, wait until it's complete when a message box pops up.
 This may take over a minute.
 DO NOT use this at any other point in the game, only in the character creation cell.
 - Talk to the statue of mara and select an option.
 Once selected, follow the quest directions on how to start your adventure.